Ph.D. in Economics Overview

 Master’s Plan B

-If a student does not pass the QE or decides they do not wish to continue the Ph.D. program after the completion of the second year, they may graduate CSU with a Master of Arts in economics (Plan B).
+If a student does not make satisfactory progress, or decides they do not wish to continue the Ph.D. program after the completion of the second year, they may graduate CSU with a Master of Arts in economics (Plan B).
 The Plan B degree does not require a thesis; instead, either a scholarly paper, exam, portfolio, or similar project is required, as well as a final exam/defense.
 The Replication Exercise completed in ECON 698 satisfies this requirement.

 Dissertation